truckingsim/bookmarklet-generator/README.md

 `sudo npm install stdio`

-We have to use a custom version of stdio due to the way it handles equal signs.
-Any url passed as a parameter with an equal sign (such as with GET parameters) would cause the URL to be broken up into multiple arguments.

 Once those are installed you should be good to go!

 To test whether the scraper is going to work after setup run: